 - Funding a new business venture

-The simple answer: cash value whole life insurance initially costs more, and it’s not always (although sometimes it is) necessary or the best choice.
+Cash value whole life insurance initially costs more, and it’s not always (although sometimes it is) necessary or the best choice.
 The average woman in the United States lives to be around 81 years whereas the average male lives to be about 77.
 It’s quite possible to get a term life insurance policy that covers you until your particular life expectancy if all you are concerned about is a death benefit.

-The problem lies here: no one knows how long they will live and using averages to determine your life expectancy is not always the best choice.
+And here is the problem: no one knows how long they will live and using averages to determine your life expectancy is not always the best choice.

 Using Term Life Insurance as Leverage